winitzki/scall/tutorial/programming_dhall.md

 We implemented different functions (`identity`, `identityT`, `identityK`) that accept arguments of specific kinds.
 What if we wanted to implement an identity function that supports arguments of arbitrary kind at once?

-Dhall does not support functions that take arguments whose type is of unknown kind.
+Dhall does not support function arguments whose type is of unknown kind.

-To see why this does _not_ work, consider this attempt to define a "fully general" function `identityX`:
+To see why this does not work, consider this attempt to define a "fully general" function `identityX`:

 ```dhall
  -- Type error: invalid function input.
 let identityX = λ(k : Kind) → λ(t : k) → λ(x : t) → x
 ```
 We would like `identityX` to accept any `Kind`, `Type`, and value.
 But Dhall rejects this code with an error message: "Invalid function input, `λ(x : t) → x`".

-With the option `--explain`, Dhall gives some more detail about what is wrong:
+With the option `--explain`, Dhall gives more details about what is wrong:

 ```bash
 $ echo "λ(k : Kind) → λ(t : k) → λ(x : t) → x" | dhall --explain